Skip to main content

 Select your preferred class from the dropdown, and click ‘Edit’ to configure the timetable for it.

-💡You can only add teachers that are mapped to the selected class on Toddle
+Note: You can only add teachers who are mapped to the selected class on Toddle

 Before saving the timetable, you will be asked to specify the validity period of the timetable.

-Alternatively, read these articles to learn how to upload timetables using a spreadsheet and aSc timetables.
+Alternatively, read these articles to learn how to upload timetables using the Toddle format and aSc timetables.

 Student timetable